WTOG: Switch to The CW

 On January 24, 2006, CBS Corporation (which split from Viacom, one month earlier) and the Warner Bros.
 Entertainment unit of Time Warner announced that the two companies would shut down The WB and UPN and combine the networks' respective programming to create a new "fifth" network called The CW.
 The CW signed a 10-year affiliation agreement with 11 of CBS' UPN stations, including WTOG; channel 44 became a CW owned-and-operated station when the network launched on September 18, 2006.
-Under current ownership, WTOG is one of two network-owned stations in the Tampa Bay market, alongside Fox-owned WTVT.
+WTOG was one of two network-owned stations in the Tampa Bay market, alongside Fox-owned WTVT.
 Gradually, cartoons would disappear from WTOG's schedule, as with every broadcast station in the early 2000s.
 More reality and court shows would begin airing in place of that programming, while sitcoms continue to run during the evening hours.

 For years, WTOG had handled master control operations for its sister station, KEYE-TV in Austin, Texas.
 However, in November 2006, WTOG's master control facilities, along with that of Atlanta's WUPA, were moved to sister CW affiliate WGNT in Norfolk, Virginia; 20 WTOG employees were laid off, even though CBS had previously denied that such terminations would happen.
 KEYE was later sold to Cerberus Capital Management, through its Four Points Media Group (which in turn was sold to the Sinclair Broadcast Group, then-owner of MyNetworkTV affiliate WTTA).
 WGNT was sold to Local TV, the owner of that market's CBS affiliate WTKR, in August 2010 (Local TV was merged with Tribune Broadcasting three years later, in August 2013; both WGNT and WTKR are now sister stations of WFTS under Scripps ownership).
 When CBS wound down operations at the Norfolk hub, WTOG and WUPA began handling their own master control operations once again.